Timeouts

 Dealing with a high path count

 The Certora Prover indicates the path count in the Live Statistics panel.
-The path count is given once for the whole rule and, separately on a per-call basis.
+The path count is given once for the whole rule and separately on a per-call basis.
 The per-call path count always includes the paths of all deeper calls (the same holds for the count of nonlinear operations of the call).

 Path explosion

 For some intuition on how this happens, see the following illustration.
 Whenever there is a sequence of subgraphs that branch and then join again, the simplest variant of this being the diamond shapes in the picture, the path count of the whole graph is the product of these subgraph’s path counts.
-Thus it is typical for the path count of a control flow graph to grow exponentially in its number of nodes (or edges).
+Thus, it is typical for the path count of a control flow graph to grow exponentially in its number of nodes (or edges).

 The path count statistic for a given rule is based on the control flow graph of the rule with all calls (and their calls and so forth) inlined.
 For example, if some method with 5 paths is called 10 times within the rule, its control flow graph will appear 10 times as a subgraph of the rule’s control flow graph.
-If, for instance all these calls were made in sequence, and there was no further branching in the rule, the path count would be 510.
+If, for instance, all these calls were made in sequence, and there was no further branching in the rule, the path count would be 510.

-A particular potential cause for path explosion are DISPATCHER summaries.
-How much a
+For EVM, a particular potential cause for path explosion are DISPATCHER summaries.
+How much a DISPATCHER summary contributes to the path count depends on three factors:

-how many potential call targets there are (how many known implementations)
+• How many potential call targets are there (how many known implementations)

-how often the summarized function is called
+• How often the summarized function is called

-whether the function is called in sequence or in parallel in the control flow (generally control flow branchings in sequence lead to an exponential path explosion)
+• Whether the function is called in sequence or in parallel in the control flow (generally, control flow branchings in sequence lead to an exponential path explosion)

 Mitigation approaches

-In order to reduce the path count of a rule, the usual modularization techniques, like method summarization, can be applied.
+To reduce the path count of a rule, the usual modularization techniques, like method summarization, can be applied.
 (See also the section Modular verification below.)

 Furthermore, it can help to change the parameters of the control flow splitting feature of the Certora Prover.
 Control flow splitting is a natural area to consider when the path count of a rule is high.
 When applying this technique, the Certora Prover internally divides each verification condition into smaller subproblems and attempts to solve them separately.
 For a more detailed explanation, see Control flow splitting.